… a complete audio AEC solution in a single box …

 Dante™ in our DNA

-In 2007 Symetrix recognized the need for a high-performance and standardized multi-channel digital audio networking technology not only for its own products but for the pro audio industry at large.
-After considerable research, Symetrix signed with Audinate to become one of the very early licensees of the Dante networking solution.
-The choice of Dante has quickly taken Symetrix to a new level.
-Pre-Dante protocols like Cobranet have faded into obscurity.
-A competing protocol, AVB, has failed to gain traction for technical reasons as well as lack of IT industry infrastructure support.
-With currently over 350 licensees throughout the AV world, Dante is a firmly established standard – far and away above any competition.
+In 2007 Symetrix recognized the need for a standardized, high performance digital audio networking protocol – not only for our own products but for the pro audio industry at large.
+After considerable research, we aligned with Audinate to become one of the earliest licensees of the Dante protocol.
+The choice has proven prescient.
+Legacy protocols like Cobranet have faded into obscurity.
+Newer protocols, AVB for example, have failed to gain traction due to inherent technical drawbacks.
+With hundreds of third party licensees and a list of commercially available products that is growing exponentially, Audinate’s Dante protocol is now an established standard, far and above any competition.

 Dante is Economical and Versatile